 Of course, buying a new graphics card now, potentially mere weeks away from the release of a brand-new generation of pixel-pushing GPUs, may seem like a waste of money, no matter how many free games you get alongside it.
 Indeed, if you’re at all intrigued by the new crop of Nvidia RTX cards (not that we really have any concrete details about them yet), I’d advise holding your horses for a bit until we know what the deal is.

-If you’re a staunch AMD lifer, however, you can be much more confident about getting your money’s worth, as the general consensus seems to be that we won’t see AMD’s next-gen Navi GPUs for at least another year or two, giving you more time to make the most of your new RX card.
+If you’re a staunch AMD lifer, however, you can be much more confident about getting your money’s worth, as the general consensus seems to be that we won’t see the new AMD Navi GPUs for at least another year or two, giving you more time to make the most of your new RX card.